RocketChat/Rocket.Chat.Electron/README.md

 ## Structure of the project

-The sources is located in the `src` folder.
+The source is located in the `src` folder.
 Everything in this folder will be built automatically when running the app with `yarn start`.

 Stylesheets are written in `less` and are located in `src/stylesheets`.
-They will be build into a single `main.css` in the `app` folder.
+They will be built into a single `main.css` in the `app` folder.

 The build process compiles all stuff from the `src` folder and puts it into the `app` folder, so after the build has finished, your `app` folder contains the full, runnable application.